Anbak98/TwitchChatCare/README.md

 Do stream with your digital pet that care your twitch chat
 # How to get dataset using twitch chat
-1. run 'chat_logger.py' in directory './ChatCollector/" #Waring! berfore run 'chat_logger.py', you muse modify line 12, 13, 14 in 'chat_logger.py'
+1. run 'chat_logger.py' in directory '/TwitchChatCare/ChatCollector/'
+   *!!!Waring!!! berfore run 'chat_logger.py', you must modify line 12, 13, 14 in 'chat_logger.py'*
-2. run 'chat_parser.py'
+3. run 'chat_parser.py' in directory '/TwitchChatCare/ChatCollector/'
-3. now you have 'example.xlsx'
+4. now you have 'example.xlsx' in directory '/TwitchChatCare/'

 # Reference